 Markit will remove the contracts of Ford Motor Co.
-(F), Residential Capital LLC and Pioneer Natural Resources Co.
-(PXD) from the index.
-Ford and Pioneer were raised to investment grade and Residential Capital, the mortgage-lending unit of Ally Financial Inc. (ALLY), filed for Chapter 11 bankruptcy on May 14.
+(F:US), Residential Capital LLC and Pioneer Natural Resources Co.
+(PXD:US) from the index.
+Ford and Pioneer were raised to investment grade and Residential Capital, the mortgage-lending unit of Ally Financial Inc. (ALLY:US), filed for Chapter 11 bankruptcy on May 14.
 The list of companies that will comprise the index is provisional until the publication of a finalized annex, Markit said.

 The U.S. two-year interest-rate swap spread, a measure of stress in credit markets, added 2.17 basis points to 16 basis points.
 The measure rises when investors seek the perceived safety of government securities and falls when they favor assets such as corporate bonds.